cortexproject/cortex/docs/blocks-storage/querier.md

         [max_get_multi_concurrency: <int> | default = 100]

         # The maximum number of keys a single underlying get operation should
         # run.
-If more keys are specified, internally keys are splitted into
+If more keys are specified, internally keys are split into
         # multiple batches and fetched concurrently, honoring the max
         # concurrency.
 If set to 0, the max batch size is unlimited.
         # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.max-get-multi-batch-size